 Which Form of Strontium?

-In these early studies, up to 1750 mg/ day of the strontium ion from strontium gluconate and strontium lactate were found to be safely tolerated in patients with bone cancer or postmenopausal osteoporosis receiving strontium from 3 months to 3 years.
-In bone cancer patients, remineralization was seen in areas where bone had become weak, and patients reported less pain and feeling better overall.1
+In these early studies, up to 1750 mg/day of the strontium ion from strontium gluconate and strontium lactate were found to be safely tolerated in patients with bone cancer or postmenopausal osteoporosis receiving strontium from three months to three years.
+In bone cancer patients, remineralization was seen in areas where bone had become weak, and patients reported less pain and feeling better overall.

 The First Study